icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 Title: NACA-TR-1215 Thermodynamics
 Date: 2022-05-11 12:00
 Category: NACA
-tags: cylinder
+tags: cylinder, python tools

-> ###_"... the effect on final results of droplets that do not freeze completely on the cylinders"_
+### _"... the effect on final results of droplets that do not freeze completely on the cylinders"_

-#"Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method" [Thermodynamics topics] [^1]
+# "Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method" [Thermodynamics topics] [^1]

-##Summary
+## Summary
 Conditions where not all water drops freeze are considered.

-##Key points
+## Key points
 1. Conditions where not all water drops freeze on the multicylinder instrument are considered.
 2. Rotating cylinder Ludlam limits are compared to flight test data.

-##Abstract
+## Abstract

 >  Evaluation of the rotating multicylinder method for the measurement of droplet-size distribution, volume-median droplet